 Michigan Law Enforcement Officers Memorial Monument Fund

-The memorial site is located within the Michigan Capitol Park, at the corner of Allegan Street and Butler Boulevard, and directly south of the Vietnam Memorial, near the state Capitol building.
+The memorial monument will be constructed within the Veterans Memorial Park, at the corner of Allegan Street and Butler Boulevard, directly south of the Vietnam Veterans Memorial in downtown Lansing.

 “The men and women in law enforcement are the best among us, putting their lives on the line every day to keep us safe,” said Lt.
 Gov. Calley.
 “This monument is a testament to the sacrifice of our fallen heroes, and I’m proud that we’re breaking ground and making this memorial a reality.”

 The memorial monument, coined the "Sentinel," will be composed of 10 sentinels - 4’ X 8’ metal panels engraved with the names of fallen officers - standing vigil over the memories of those lost.
 The panels will march from west to east and will be lit from below.
 The panels will provide a sense of strength and stability due to their scale while allowing security and visibility of the adjacent Vietnam Memorial.

 “We are profoundly grateful to Gov. Snyder and the Michigan Legislature for helping us cross the finish line,” said John Szczubelek, Michigan Law Enforcement Officers Memorial (MLEOM) Fund Commission chair.
 “Special thanks are due to Delta Dental for their generous contribution and the thousands of donors across Michigan.
 We can now turn our attention to building a majestic structure that pays solemn tribute to the nearly 600 officers who sacrificed their lives making our communities safer.”

 In January 2017, Delta Dental of Michigan pledged $100,000 toward the monument fund and reignited the fund-raising contributions from Michigan businesses and associations.